davegallant/site/content/post/setting-up-gitea-actions-with-tailscale/index.md

 And voilà:

-{{< video src="gitea-runner" >}}
+{{< video src="gitea-workflow" >}}

 ## Areas for improvement

 One enhancement that I would like to see is the ability to send notifications on workflow failures.
-Currently, this [doesn't seem possible](https://github.com/go-gitea/gitea/issues/23725).
+Currently, this [doesn't seem possible](https://github.com/go-gitea/gitea/issues/23725) without adding logic to each workflow.

 ## Conclusion